Shado (comics): Powers and abilities

-Shado is an expert martial artist and a master of Kyudo, the Japanese art of archery.
+Shado is an expert martial artist and a master of kyūdo, the Japanese art of archery.
 She uses a 30 kilogram bow and Japanese bamboo arrows 97.5 centimetres long.

 In other media

-Television

-Shado appears in the CW series, Arrow, played by Celina Jade.
-Whereas in the comic books Shado is Japanese, in the television series she is Chinese.
-She is portrayed as the daughter of Yao Fei, and is held captive on the island of Lian Yu by Edward Fyers, who uses her to force Yao Fei to take the blame for his crimes.
-In the adaptation, she remains a skilled martial artist and archer, and teaches Oliver Queen to use a bow and arrow.
-After helping Oliver and Slade Wilson defeat Fyers, she and Oliver develop a romantic relationship.
-She is also important in giving Oliver his morals on killing and being a hero.
-In season two episode "Three Ghosts", Shado is killed by Anthony Ivo, who tells Oliver to choose between her and Sara Lance.
-Though Oliver does not make a verbal choice, he steps in front of Sara, resulting in Ivo shooting Shado in the head.
-When Slade, whose mind and body have recently been altered with the Mirakuru serum, learns how Shado died, he turns on Oliver, revealing that he loved her from afar.
-Throughout the rest of the season, a villainous version of Shado appears as a hallucination, urging Slade to avenge her death.
-Season three introduces Shado's twin sister Mei (also portrayed by Jade) who has been looking for her since she vanished.
-After surviving an ambush from A.R.G.U.S., Oliver reveals to Mei, who has become aware that Oliver and Shado were lovers, that she and Yao Fei are dead and Mei thanks Oliver for finally giving her some closure.
-Shado makes subsequent hallucinatory appearances in seasons four and six, appearing to both Oliver and Slade.
+Shado appears in Arrow, portrayed by Celina Jade.
+This version is the Chinese daughter of Yao Fei who was held captive on the island of Lian Yu by Edward Fyers and forced to take the blame for his crimes.
+After helping Oliver and Slade Wilson defeat Fyers, Shado and Oliver develop a romantic relationship.
+In the second season episode "Three Ghosts", Shado is killed by Anthony Ivo.
+In subsequent seasons, a villainous, hallucinatory version of Shado appears, urging Slade to avenge her death.
+The third season introduces Shado's twin sister Mei (also portrayed by Jade) who has been looking for her since she vanished.
+After surviving an ambush from A.R.G.U.S., Oliver reveals to Mei that her family is dead, and she thanks him for giving her closure.